awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 **Note**
 The update\-pipeline command stops the pipeline\.
 If a revision is being run through the pipeline when you run the update\-pipeline command, that run is stopped\.
 You must start the pipeline manually to run that revision through the updated pipeline\.

-1. Open the AWS CodePipeline console and choose the pipeline you just edited\.
+1. Open the CodePipeline console and choose the pipeline you just edited\.

    The pipeline shows your changes\.
 The next time you make a change to the source location, the pipeline runs that revision through the revised structure of the pipeline\.

 1. To manually run the last revision through the revised structure of the pipeline, run the start\-pipeline\-execution command\.
 For more information, see [Start a Pipeline Manually in AWS CodePipeline](pipelines-rerun-manually.md)\.

-For more information about the structure of a pipeline and expected values, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md) and [AWS CodePipeline API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference)\.
+For more information about the structure of a pipeline and expected values, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md) and [AWS CodePipeline API Reference](http://docs.aws.amazon.com/codepipeline/latest/APIReference)\.